healthlocker/oxleas-adhd/deployment_and_ssl_doc.md

 followed by
 `:wq`

-Now on the virtual machine run the command
+On the virtual machine run the command
 `service nginx reload`

-Now exit your sever by typing the command `exit`.
+Exit your server by typing the command `exit`.

 ## Add super_admin user to database